lua-ai-global/lua-cli/README.md

 # Lua CLI

-A command-line interface for the Lua AI platform that helps you manage agents, organizations, and skills with ease.
+A powerful command-line interface for the Lua AI platform that helps you develop, test, and deploy LuaSkills with custom tools.

 ## Installation